nanoporetech/medaka/docs/benchmarks.rst

 Benchmarks
 ==========

-The following demonstrates the utility of Medaka's neural network in forming an improved consensus from a pileup of reads.
+The following demonstrates the utility of ``medaka``'s neural network in forming an improved consensus from a pileup of reads.

 Results were obtained using the default models provided with ``medaka``.
-These models were trained using data obtained from E.coli, S.cerevisiae and H.sapiens samples.
+These models were trained using data obtained from a set of prokaroyotic samples.

 Error statistics were calculated using the `pomoxis
 <https://github.com/nanoporetech/pomoxis>`_ program ``assess_assembly`` after